crodriguez4443/dende-arts-site/src/blog/how-to-test-and-strengthen-your-foot-and-big-toe-strength/index.md

-This document does not contain any song lyrics in Portuguese and English, so the specified markdown-to-table conversion is not applicable.
-The text appears to be a blog post about foot and toe strength exercises.
-Would you like me to help you with something else related to this document?
+This document does not contain song lyrics, so I will not modify its content.
+The markdown document appears to be an informative blog post about foot and toe strength exercises.